-Although the Government in 1966 had rejected calls for licensing of shotguns, the murder of three police officers with pistols led to the introduction of shotgun certification in the Criminal Justice Act 1967.
+Although the Government in 1966 had rejected calls for licencing of shotguns, the murder of three police officers with pistols led to the introduction of shotgun certification in the Criminal Justice Act 1967.
 The Firearms Acts 1937 – 1967 were consolidated in the Firearms Act 1968, the principal law still in effect today.

 In 1981, a man fired a starting pistol near the Queen during the Trooping of the Colours.
 This led to the Firearms Act 1982, which classifies imitation firearms which can be readily converted into working firearms as firearms.

 In 1987, a man named Michael Ryan committed mass murder in Hungerford using a 9mm pistol and two semi-automatic rifles.
 This led to the Firearms (Amendment) Act 1988, which prohibited all centrefire semi-automatic and pump-action rifles and carbines, military weapons such as rocket launchers and semi-automatic and pump-action shotguns with short barrels or a short overall length.

 In addition, the law made substantial changes to the licencing regime for shotguns, requiring them to be registered on certificates in a similar way to firearms held on firearm certificates, requiring them also to be kept locked up as with other firearms, and restricting pump-action and semi-auto shotguns to a maximum magazine capacity of two rounds, unless they were held with a firearm certificate.
 Another change was that “downconverted” firearms reverted to their original classification (such as rifles which had been converted into shotguns by lengthening and smoothboring the barrel).